khulnasoft/integrations-core/khulnasoft_operator/README.md

 ### Events

-The Datadog Operator integration does not include any events.
+The Khulnasoft Operator integration does not include any events.

 ### Service Checks